Sewage Backup Cleanup: Why Speed Matters & What to Expect

 While homeowners may be tempted to clean sewage themselves, DIY cleanup can expose them to dangerous pathogens and result in incomplete sanitation.

-Risks of Attempting Sewage Cleanup Yourself
+Risks of Cleaning It Yourself

 • Exposure to harmful bacteria and viruses